intelsdi-x/snap/docs/TASKS.md

 #### Remote Targets

-Process and Publish nodes in the workflow can also target remote snap nodes via the 'target' key.
+Process and Publish nodes in the workflow can also target remote Snap nodes via the 'target' key.
 The purpose of this is to allow offloading of resource intensive workflow steps from the node where data collection is occuring.
 Modifying the example above we have:

 ```yaml
 ---